zxku/Allium58CAD/readme.md

   a) The Allium58 PCB will require slight trimming on the lower right corner of the left hand PCB.
 This puts the spacemouse in a comfortable position to allow your ring and pinky fingers to reach the Control, S, D, A, and Escape buttons without repositioning your hand from the spacemouse.
 (S, D, and A are solidworks specific shortcut examples.
 These can be programmed differently for a different software)
   b) I recommend throughly taping off the rest of the exposed PCB with removable painters tape etc. to protect it from dust and debris.
-  c) A dremel tool with a cut off wheel works well.
+    c) A dremel tool with a cut off wheel would work, I ended up doing it with a sander and an 80grit belt.
 A fine tooth coping saw could probably also be used.
-Follow the template below to make sure you dont overcut.

    > [!important]
-   > ...Add Template Here...
+   > Use the top plate as a template for where to trim the PCB.

 >[!Caution]
 >------ Overcutting the PCB could render the bottom row of keys unuseable!
-Be cautious and precise to make sure you aren't cutting through any of the circut traces in that corner of the board!------
+Be cautious and precise to make sure you dont damage any of the circut traces in that corner of the board!------

 &nbsp;
 ## Firmware